 In addition to integrity there are other traits that most successful entrepreneurs share.
 A quote from Earnest Hemingway sums up these traits nicely when he says, “Before you act, listen.
 Before you react, think.
 Before you spend, earn.
 Before you criticize, wait...
 Before you quit, try.”

+What does it mean to listen before you act?
+In business this is where you do your homework.
+To develop a competitive advantage you need to evaluate your own assets, understand your aspirations, and listen to the market realities.
+You also need to understand the market you are in, your competition, and most importantly the consumer.
+Finding a need in a market, all come from listening.
+Understanding where you are individually before you act will help you valuate your own strengths and weaknesses along with your personal desires and standards.
 Many entrepreneurs react to a market surge or trend.
 This approach might work out in the short term, but trends end, and if you want a lasting business it would be wise to think before reacting to the hype of a get rich quick idea.
 In an essay by Charles Handy he talks about the “why” businesses are successful.
 “The purpose of a business…, is not to make a profit.
 It is to make a profit so that the business can do something more or better.
 That “some- thing” becomes the real justification for the business.
 Owners know this.
 Investors needn’t care.”
 Lofty goals such as “Changing the World” are what drive entrepreneurs and successful business owners.”
 I have a good friend who is a wonderful baker.
 She noticed the hype surrounding cupcakes and decided to start her own business.
 She ended up making a lot of cupcakes, and losing a lot of money.
 She jumped onto the trend at the tail end, and is now a landscaper by trade.
 Not only is important to think before you react, but it is important to understand yourself and your own passions.
 Are you starting a business to make money or are you starting a business because you love what you do?

 The next statement Hemingway offers says, “Before you spend, earn.”
 Entrepreneurs for the most part have scarce resources.
 They build something out of nothing.
 In fact, it is usually because of these scarce resources that they get creative and utilize what little resources they have.
 Most entrepreneurs start their businesses out of a need to provide for themselves and their families.
 There are very few of them who have money to lose, and time to waste.
 In the book, “How to Start an Entrepreneurial Revolution” by Daniel J. Isenberg he explains how having scarce resources actually enables the entrepreneur.
 He refers to a concept called “Stress the Roots.”
 The concept teaches that hardships make people grow and stretch.
 The article uses the example of a grape farmer.
 The farmer withholds water from the plants so the roots have to grow deeper and longer to get the water they need to survive.
 It is a proven concept in agriculture.
 Making the connection between the roots and entrepreneurs is brilliant in my view.
 Self-reliance, in business can really be defined as self-preservation.
 When we have that do or die attitude, an investor can trust the entrepreneur.